pavelety/cordova-phone-call-trap/README.md

 Cordova PhoneCall Trap
 =======================

-It is a Apache Cordova plugin to simplify handling phone call status and events in Android devices.
+It is a Apache Cordova plugin to simplify handling phone call status and events in Android and iOS devices.

 ## Install

-    $ cordova plugin add io.gvox.plugin.phonecalltrap
+    $ cordova plugin add cordova-phone-call-trap

 ## Quick Example